Radio Times came up with an inspired way to mark the decade since the new series of Doctor Who started. …Read Now

 9. Topping up

 “Can I top up?” is a phrase you will be hearing yourself saying a lot.
 It means getting that little bit more, and it makes life a bit easier and situations you may typically drag your feet in doing way more pleasant.
-If you go to the phone shop you may ask to “top up” your minutes.
+If you go to the phone shop, you may ask to “top up” your minutes.
 Some flats have a key for the electricity unit.
-You actually take the key to the shop, for instance a Tesco, and ask the clerk to “top up” your key and voila, you have more electricity!
+You actually take the key to the shop, for instance a Tesco, and ask the clerk to “top up” your key and voilà, you have more electricity!
 (Make sure to keep it full or your lights may go out at the wrong moment.)
 As well, at the pub, you can “top up” your pint.

 The Brits started celebrating “the holidays” even before Christ was born.
 How’s that?
-Festivals would take place in the Winter months to praise the sun and hope for its return in the Spring.
+Festivals would take place in the Winter months to praise the sun and hope for its return in the spring.
 The early festivals expanded after Christ’s birth.
-If you’re living in the U.K. over the holiday season you’ll see that it’s quite an event with streets elaborately decorated, cards twice the size of your head, paper crowns, crackers (prezzies pop out), a roast fit for a king, pantomimes and annual Christmas specials of popular shows like Doctor Who and EastEnders.
+If you’re living in the U.K. over the holiday season, you’ll see that it’s quite an event with streets elaborately decorated, cards twice the size of your head, paper crowns, crackers (prezzies pop out), a roast fit for a king, pantomimes and annual Christmas specials of popular shows like Doctor Who and EastEnders.
 If you’re not quite getting how special the holiday is in Britain take a peek at Fraser McAlpine’s ten-part series A Very British Christmas.
 It doesn’t end there.
 The day after Christmas, known as Boxing Day, is the day Brits box up their presents.
 It’s a recognized Bank Holiday, which means that people have the day off from work.
 Another reason to celebrate!